f5devcentral/f5-agility-labs-big-iq/docs/class1/lab3.rst

 |image54|

 |image55|
-You can go on the GitHub repository https://github.com/f5devcentral/f5-big-iq-lab/tree/develop/lab/f5-ansible-bigiq-as3-demo and check review the playbooks and Jinja2 templates.
+You can go on the GitHub repository https://github.com/f5devcentral/f5-big-iq-lab/tree/develop/lab/f5-ansible-bigiq-as3-demo to review the playbooks and Jinja2 templates.

 4. Log out of *AWX (Ansible Tower)* as Admin by clicking on the *Power Button* in the upper right corner